 \subsection{Atomizing air and water planar jets}

-We also test the capability of the VOF-consistent momentum-conserving scheme to simulate complex air-water flows with an unstable shear flow.
-For that purpose we repeat the setup of reference \cite{Ling16}.
-Two jets of air and water are entering the computational domain from the left of Figure \ref{atom} at velocities comparable to those of experiments.
-However in order to save computational time the domain is smaller than in experiments.
-Physical properties of air and water are identical to those of the falling raindrop case given in Table \ref{raindropprop}.
-The flow and domain characteristics are given in Table \ref{PhysicalParam} including a gas boundary layer and separator-plate size identical to those of reference \cite{Ling16}.
-The notations are as in reference \cite{Ling16}: $H_p$ is the thickness of the jet of phase $p$, there is a separator plate of thickness $l_y$ and a gas boundary layer of thickness $\delta_g$.
+We also test the capability of the mass-momentum-consistent scheme to simulate an atomizing air-water shear flow.
+For that purpose we repeat the setup of ref. \cite{Ling16}.
+Two jets of air and water are entering the computational domain from the left of Fig. \ref{atom} at velocities comparable to those of experiments.
+However in order to save computer time the computational domain is smaller than the experimental one.
+Physical properties of air and water are identical to those of the falling raindrop case given in Tab. \ref{raindropprop}.
+The flow and domain characteristics are given in Tab. \ref{PhysicalParam} including a gas boundary layer and separator-plate identical to those of ref. \cite{Ling16}.
+The notations are as in ref. \cite{Ling16}: $H_p$ is the thickness of the jet of phase $p$, there is a separator plate of thickness $l_y$ and a gas boundary layer of thickness $\delta_g$.
 The two streams have equal thickness $H_l=H_g$.
-The dimensionless parameters are given in Table \ref{dimensionlessParam}.
+The dimensionless parameters are given in Tab. \ref{dimensionlessParam}.
 The CIAM advection method has been used.
-The number of grid points in the layer $H_l/h = 16$ is relatively small (compared to the $H_l/h = 32$ in the smallest (coarsest) simulation of reference \cite{Ling16}).
+The number of grid points in the layer $H_l/h = 16$ is relatively small, when compared to $H_l/h = 32$ in the coarsest simulation of ref. \cite{Ling16}.
 It is thus all the more remarkable that the simulation is stable since using a smaller number of grid points usually increases the trend towards instability.
 It is interesting to note that the VOF calculations accounts for 31.5\% of the total time, while the inversion of the Poisson operator for the pressure accounted for 51.5\%.
-The whole simulations runs overnight on a present-day workstation.
+The whole simulation runs overnight on a present-day workstation.